-At Congebec, we firmly believe that healthy competition is a key element of a free market.
-We comply with the requirements of competition and antitrust law in force there where it operates.
+At CONGEBEC, we firmly believe that healthy competition is a key element of a free market.
+Congebec complies with the competition laws in force where it operates.

 Antitrust laws maintain fair competition by prohibiting, amongst other things, formal and informal agreements and arrangements aimed at: